ShreyasSkandanS/stereo_sparse_depth_fusion/README.md

 # Stereo and Sparse Depth Fusion

-This is the corresponding code repository for our paper *Real Time Dense Depth Estimation by Fusing Stereo with Sparse Depth Measurements*
+This is the corresponding code repository for our **ICRA 2019** paper *"Real Time Dense Depth Estimation by Fusing Stereo with Sparse Depth Measurements"*

 ## Reference